Fiskie/unnamed-twig-intellij-plugin/README.md

 The official IntelliJ Twig plugin is closed-source and lacks features which I'd like to see, so I wanted to do something about it.

-Based on the official Handlebars plugin, since I'm completely new to IntelliJ plugin development and it's the closest thing I had, I suppose.
+This plugin **heavily** grafts from the official Handlebars plugin since it's the closest thing to Twig.

 ## TODO